vespa-mrs/vespa.io/docs/user_manuals/pulse_user_manual.md

 Shown below is a screen shot of a Vespa-Pulse session with two pulse design tabs opened side by side for comparison.
-The functionality of all tools, algorithms and transformation will be described further in the following sections.
+The functionality of all tools, algorithms and transformation will be described in the following sections.

 <img src="media_pulse\media\image2.png" style="width:8.56667in;height:3.83795in" />